Trading Glass

 • Random price levels

-This post shows you how to combine structure-based targets with statistical R-multiple logic — so you’re trading toward something, not just hoping for a number.
+This lesson combines structure-based targets (see scaling mechanics) with statistical R-multiple logic — so you're trading toward something the book can deliver, not just hoping for a number.

 When you exit at key POIs:

-• You predefine your exit behavior (no hesitation)
+• You predefine your exit behavior (no hesitation under pressure)

-• You align your plan with how price moves naturally
+• You align your plan with how price moves through the book naturally

 Types of POI Exit Targets